 Paribus monitors your inbox for purchase and shipping confirmation emails.
 When it finds them, it continuously cross-checks the data (i.e., the price you paid) against the retailer’s website to see if the price drops.

-If the service finds that an item you purchased declined in price within the retailer’s stated price protection window (usually about 10 to 14 days), it sends an email to the merchant on your behalf, requesting the difference.
+If the service finds that an item you purchased declined in price within the retailer’s stated price protection window (usually about 10 to 14 days), it helps you send an email to the merchant, requesting the difference.

-Paribus can also request a refund if your item isn’t delivered within the promised shipping time frame, but this doesn’t work quite as seamlessly.
+Paribus can also help you get compensated if your item isn’t delivered within the promised shipping time frame, but this doesn’t work quite as seamlessly.
 We’ll talk about why a little bit later in the article.